AnonymerNiklasistanonym/osu-api-v2/README.md

 ### Acquire osu!
 OAuth credentials

-To use the [osu!
-API v2](https://osu.ppy.sh/docs/index.html) you need to request a temporary OAuth access token that can be acquired with the following steps:
+To use the [osu!api v2](https://osu.ppy.sh/docs/index.html) you need to request a temporary OAuth access token that can be acquired with the following steps:

 1. [Create an osu! account or log into an existing account](https://osu.ppy.sh)
 2. Go to the [account settings](https://osu.ppy.sh/home/account/edit)